 A community committed to saving lives and property needs trained firefighters, proper equipment, and adequate supplies of water.
-Insurance companies consider it good public policy — and good business — to promote and encourage the efforts of individual communities to improve their fire-protection services.
+Insurance companies consider it good public policy — and good business — to promote and encourage the efforts of individual communities to improve their fire protection services.
 That's why, for almost a century, U.S. property insurance companies have funded key initiatives aimed at fire prevention and fire mitigation.

 In the battle against fire losses, one of the insurance industry's most important weapons is the Public Protection Classification (PPCTM) program from ISO.

-The program also provides help for fire departments and other public officials as they plan for, budget, and justify improvements.
+The program also provides help for fire departments and other public officials as they plan, budget for, and justify improvements.

-But the most significant benefit of the PPC program is its effect on losses.
+The most significant benefit of the PPC program is its effect on losses.
 Statistical data on insurance losses bears out the relationship between excellent fire protection — as measured by the PPC program — and low fire losses.